DerBerlinr/Planet-Simulation/README.md

         pip install ursina

-3) Now you just need to execute the file "tkinter_menu.py" with python and you are good to go
+3) To start the program, type

+         python tkinter_menu.py
+   in the Project-Directoy

 ----------------------------------------------------------------------------